Understanding the Importance of pH in Cocoa Powder

 - Milder taste and darker color

-Natural Cocoa Powder: Authentic Flavor with Lower pH
+Natural Cocoa Powder: Authentic Flavor

 Key Characteristics